Tourism in Canada | Full recovery is planned for 2024

 “Travel remains a key priority for consumers.
 Even in today’s economic climate, international consumers are devoting more of their wallets to experiences rather than goods.
 This is what really supports the recovery,” explains Mme Ferrigno.

 The report estimates that the tourism sector has the potential to reach $160 billion annually by 2030.
-“Capacity constraints,” however, could limit this total to $140 billion, “which, when adjusted for “inflation represents no real growth.”
+“Capacity constraints,” however, might limit this total to $140 billion, “which, when adjusted for “inflation represents no real growth.”

 Attracting wealthier tourists, recruiting workers and welcoming more visitors outside of peak season would all help the industry grow, adds Marsha Walden, president and CEO of the organization. .
 “This is a truly pivotal moment for our industry,” she said in a statement.